What is Narcissistic Personality Disorder?

 - Exploiting or taking advantage of others, to serve one’s own agenda

-- Lacking empathy about the possible needs or feelings of others
+- Lacking empathy for the possible needs or feelings of others

 - Being envious of others, or believing that others are envious of him or her